 He bet that he was just as athletic, perhaps even more so than the guys in the league.
 Lesnar participated in the 2004 NFL Combine and, despite minor differences in official numbers, had a spectacular showing.

 Unfortunately, the Combine wasn’t televised back then, so there’s no footage to show.
-But, luckily, we dug up some numbers from his performance.
+But, luckily, I was able to dig up some numbers from his performance.

-In comparison, 3-time Defensive Player of the Year JJ Watt ran a 4.84.
+To compare, 3-time Defensive Player of the Year JJ Watt ran a 4.84 40-yard dash.
 Watt is only two inches taller and a mere five pounds heavier than Lesnar.

-Later, Brock Lesnar showed incredible explosiveness with a 35-inch vertical jump.
+Lesnar also showed incredible explosiveness with a 35-inch vertical jump.
 To put this into perspective, that’s higher than All-Pro defensive end Robert Quinn.
-It’s higher than Anthony Barr, Chris Long, and Cliff Avril too.
+It’s also higher than Anthony Barr, Chris Long, and Cliff Avril.

 Sure, those numbers are impressive, you might say.
 But if he’s so great, why haven’t you seen Lesnar out on the gridiron?